Irish revolutionary period: Overview

 The period 1916–1921 was marked by political violence and upheaval, ending in the partition of Ireland and independence for 26 of its 32 counties.
 A failed militant attempt by the Irish Volunteers and the Irish Citizen Army was made to gain independence for Ireland with the 1916 Easter Rising, an insurrection in Dublin.
 Although support for the insurgents was small, the execution of fifteen people by firing squad, the imprisonment or internment of hundreds more, and the imposition of martial law caused a profound shift in public opinion towards the republican cause in Ireland.
 In addition, the unprecedented threat of Irishmen being conscripted to the British Army in 1918 (for service on the Western Front as a result of the German spring offensive) accelerated this change (see Conscription Crisis of 1918).
 In the December 1918 elections, Sinn Féin, the party of the rebels, won three-quarters of all seats in Ireland.
 Twenty-seven of these MPs assembled in Dublin on 21 January 1919 to form a 32-county Irish Republic parliament.
 The First Dáil Éireann unilaterally declared sovereignty over the island of Ireland.

-Unwilling to negotiate any understanding with Britain short of complete independence, the Irish Republican Army, the army of the newly declared Irish Republic, waged a guerilla war (the Irish War of Independence) from 1919 to 1921.
+Unwilling to negotiate any understanding with Britain short of complete independence, the Irish Republican Army, the army of the newly declared Irish Republic, waged a guerrilla war (the Irish War of Independence) from 1919 to 1921.
 In the course of the fighting and amid much acrimony, the Fourth Government of Ireland Act 1920 implemented Home Rule while separating the island into what the British government's Act termed "Northern Ireland" and "Southern Ireland".
-In July 1921 the Irish and British governments agreed to a truce that halted the war.
-In December 1921 representatives of both governments signed the Anglo-Irish Treaty.
+In July 1921, the Irish and British governments agreed to a truce that halted the war.
+In December 1921, representatives of both governments signed the Anglo-Irish Treaty.
 The Irish delegation was led by Arthur Griffith and Michael Collins.
 This created the Irish Free State, a self-governing Dominion of the Commonwealth of Nations in the manner of Canada and Australia.
 Under the Treaty, Northern Ireland could opt out of the Free State and stay within the United Kingdom: it promptly did so.
-In 1922, both parliaments ratified the Treaty, formalising dominion status for the 26-county Irish Free State (which renamed itself Ireland and claimed sovereignty over the entire island in 1937, and declared itself a republic in 1949), while Northern Ireland, gaining Home Rule for itself, remained part of the United Kingdom.
+In 1922, both parliaments ratified the Treaty, formalising dominion status for the 26-county Irish Free State (which renamed itself Ireland and claimed sovereignty over the entire island in 1937, and declared itself a republic in 1949), while Northern Ireland, with devolved Parliament, remained part of the United Kingdom.